 In Year 2 you will develop your language skills further.
 You’ll combine this with modules that allow more detailed study of the arts, culture and society of Japan, and place Japan in a broader international context.

 In Year 3 you will attend a university in Japan, studying the Japanese language and key aspects of the society and culture.
 The intensive language courses and lectures you receive in Japan will complement your programme of studies at Oxford Brookes.
 You can be sure to find an exchange placement to suit you as we currently have 15 partner universities based in Tokyo, Nagoya, Osaka, and Kyushu.

 The language modules you take in Year 4 will build on the greater fluency and range of expression you developed during your year in Japan.
 At the same time, you can select from a range of modules exploring specific aspects of Japanese life, institutions and culture at an advanced level.

 As courses are reviewed regularly, the module list you choose from may vary from that shown here.
-You can view detailed descriptions of some of the modules here.

 Year 1 core compulsory modules include:

 - Japanese Language Skills - to suit your level of ability (beginner, GCSE, or post-GCSE)